-- October 19th: Ask the readers: Best brick-and-mortar banks?
+- October 17th: Ask the readers: Favorite frugal Christmas ideas?

 Best of the Forums

 The forums are a great place to chat with your fellow readers.
 Have questions about emergency funds?
 Ask!
 Want to chat about cheap vacations?
 This is the place to do it.
-Use the VIP code 0325 when signing up.
-(In their first six months, the forums have almost 800 registered users and more than 8800 posts.)
+(Since opening last year, the forums have 2300 registered users and nearly 27,500 posts.)